laibakamal/N-Tier-Architecture-EMS-Using-File-System/README.md

 Business Object:
     1- Employee business object class created.
     2- properties of employee created.
-    3- there is a function which prints the employee info of its calling object.
+    3- there is a function which prints the employee info of its calling object